Zlín: Economy

 The largest industrial employer with headquarters in Zlín is TAJMAC-ZPS, a manufacturer of machine tools with more than 500 employees.
 Bata Corporation (in the Czech Republic officially known as Baťa a.s.) is now primarily a trading company and shoe production takes place outside the city.

-Zlín is home to many large companies and organizations of the service sector.
+Zlín is home to many large companies and organisations of the service sector.
 The largest employer in the city is the Regional Hospital of T. Baťa with more than 3,000 employees.
 Other notable employers are HP Tronic (main activity is trade in consumer electronics under the Datart and Eta brands), Tomas Bata University in Zlín (education) and Tescoma (trade and manufacture of kitchen utensils).

 The Zlín agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
 It is an area that includes the city and its surroundings, linked to the city by commuting and migration.
 It has about 130,000 inhabitants.